jinghuazhao/FM-pipeline/README.md

 awk -vflanking=250000 '{print $1,$2-flanking,$2+flanking,$3,$2,NR}' > st.bed
 ```
 where we download the GWAS summary statistics adding SNP positions in build 37 rather than 36.
 The list of SNPs can also be used to generate st.bed as above.

+We illustrate use of 1000Genomes reference panel, available as [FUSION LD reference panel](https://data.broadinstitute.org/alkesgroup/FUSION/LDREF.tar.bz2),
+the [code](1KG/1KG.sh) to generate `SNPinfo.dta.gz`, where we download and extract the data on the fly.
+The associate file [p0.do](1KG/p0.do) is used to
+generate the required data.

 ## ACKNOWLEDGEMENTS